jentruong09/Honey/README.md

 <br/>

 ## Project Description
 This application helps anime lovers find a connection.
 Anime is a popular topic of discussion, according to Google volume search, close to 100 million people watch anime.
-Find those that love to watch anime and want to find love at Honey!
+Find those that love to watch anime and want to find love on Honey!

 <br/>